-In consecutive interpreting the speaker may speak without interruption.
-Consequently an interpreter is not to memorize words, but to recreate the meaning of the information from the speaker.
-There are various ares where we use consecutive language interpretations.
-For example, medical appointments, confidential hearings, company sales meetings, business presentations and annual summary meetings etc.
+In consecutive interpreting, the speaker may speak without interruption.
+Consequently, an interpreter is not to memorize words but to recreate the meaning of the information from the speaker.
+There are various areas where we use consecutive language interpretations.
+For example, medical appointments, confidential hearings, company sales meetings, business presentations, and annual summary meetings, etc.

 Interpretation consecutively is done in person or live to the target audience of the discourse.
 Therefore, the interpreter’s physical appearance should be adequate for the context of the event.
 Moreover, it may also be suitable for video conferences and phone calls in any language.

-Consecutive interpretation is advantageous when the use of it is to render speeches, press conferences, training activities etc. However, it is vital that the interpreters should have all the necessary information beforehand for accuracy.
+Consecutive interpretation is advantageous when the user is to render speeches, press conferences, training activities, etc. However, it is vital that the interpreters should have all the necessary information beforehand for accuracy.
 Moreover, it allows two or more people to have an uninterrupted conversation.
-However such interpretations may be lengthy but its faster to adapt the translation of the speech to the proper context.
-Web seminars, Video Remote Interpreting (VRI), Over the phone Interpretation, process interpretation are the most common methods of consecutive interpretations.
+However such interpretations may be lengthy but it’s faster to adapt the translation of the speech to the proper context.
+Web seminars, Video Remote Interpreting (VRI), Over phone Interpretation, process interpretation are the most common methods of consecutive interpretations.